woodstone121/DeepCore/_posts/2017-07-28-Searching_for_Cars.md

 ![DetectNet file structure]({{ site.baseurl }}/assets/images/2017-07-28-Searching_for_Cars/detectnet_label.png){: width="70%"}

 I had the opportunity to label my own dataset using a bounding box creator tool.
 It gave me perspective on how much time goes into creating a large enough dataset to train an accurate model.
-I marked close to 3,000 cars in 183 images and it took two full days to complete.
-That dataset was too small to train a successful model on, and I was given access to over 1600 images already labled by GIS technicians.
+I marked 183 images that held close to 3,000 cars in them while I waited for access to prelabeled data.
+That dataset was too small to train a successful model on, but I was shortly given access to over 1600 images already labled by GIS technicians that I could use to create new datasets that were much larger to improve the model's learning.

 The DetectNet network is not yet optimized to place bounding boxes around such small objects, such as the cars we are searching for.
 There is no clear answer I can give in my limited experience with the network and machine learning in general, but it is most likely due to the mixture of small training sets, tiny objects, and the confidence the model has in detecting said objects.
 Those with much more experience than I will be working in the near future to modify the network structure to see if DetectNet can be a viable option for car detection.